miguemiguemigue/Neural-Style-Blender/README.md

 ## Cost Function

 The cost function consists of two main components.
-Be careful, maths ahead:
+Caution, maths ahead:

 1. **Content Cost**: Measures the difference between the content of the generated image and the content of the reference image.
 It is computed as: